Saint-Barnabé, Quebec

-Saint-Barnabé (/fr/), also known as Saint-Barnabé-Nord, is a parish municipality in the Mauricie region of the province of Quebec in Canada.
+Saint-Barnabé (/fr/), formerly also known as Saint-Barnabé-de-Gastineau and Saint-Barnabé-Nord, is a parish municipality in the Mauricie region of the province of Quebec in Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Barnabé had a population of 1186 living in 535 of its 562 total private dwellings, a change of from its 2016 population of 1196.
 With a land area of 58.94 km2, it had a population density of in 2021.

 Government

 The mayor is the municipality's highest elected official.
-Saint-Barnabé has had fifty mayors.
+Saint-Barnabé has had more than fifty mayors.